-- Use a thermometer to gauge the temperature, which should be around 350 degrees Fahrenheit before you pop in the donuts.
+- Use a thermometer to gauge the temperature, which should be around 350°F before you pop in the donuts.

 - Let them fry for a minute or two before flipping them, and drain the donuts on a bed of paper towels.

-- Check the oil every few minutes to make sure it's maintaining the proper temperature until all the donuts are fried.
+- Check the oil every few minutes to ensure it maintains the proper temperature until all the donuts are fried.

 Raised Vegan Donuts Recipe

-- 1 T. flaxseed mixed with 3 T. water or another egg substitute
+- 1 tablespoon flaxseed mixed with 3 tablespoons water or another egg substitute

-- 3-5 c. oil for frying the donuts
+- 3-5 cups oil for frying the donuts

-- Proof the yeast by mixing it with 1/4 c. of the warm water and allow the mixture to stand at room temperature for 10 minutes.
+- Proof the yeast by mixing it with ¼ cup of the warm water and allow the mixture to stand at room temperature for 10 minutes.

-- Melt the shortening or vegan "butter" in a saucepan along with the remaining 1/4 c. warm water.
+- Melt the shortening or vegan butter in a saucepan along with the remaining 1/4 cup of warm water.
 Add the sugar, whisking until it's dissolved.
 Remove the mixture from the heat and let it cool.

 - Combine the warm soy milk with the yeast mixture.
 Add the flax and water (or other egg substitute), flour, cinnamon, and salt.
 Mix in the cooled sugar mixture.